GitHubWestie/Milestone-Project-One/README.md

 #### Homepage Hero
 ![Homepage-hero](assets/screenshots/index-hero.png)

 The homepage hero image is chosen as it is such a typical and iconic sight in the valleys of South Wales.
 It has a calming yet alluring tone to a mountain biker as they know what hides amongst the trees.
-This was also a careful selection in terms of being identifiable with mountain biking but not scaring off potential club members with images of big jumps, drops or other features which may make them feel the club is exclusive to people of a high skill level.
+This was also a careful selection in terms of being identifiable with mountain biking but not scaring off potential club members with images of big jumps, drops or other features that may make them feel the club is exclusive to people of a high skill level.

 The strong and small text to the side of the image is inspired by print media and is a familiar sight in MTB related publications.